opnfv/functest/docs/devguide/index.rst

 The scenario is validated per installer when we got 3 points for all individual test cases (e.g 18/18).
 Please note that complex or long duration tests are not considered for the scoring.
-Such cases will be also get points, but these points will be indicative and not used for the scenario validation.
+The success criteria are not always easy to define and may require specific hardware configuration.
+These results however provide a good level of trust on the scenario.

 A web page is automatically generated every day to display the status.
 This page can be found at `[9]`_.
 For the status, click on Status menu,